Skip to content

 Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Seriously, who doesn’t love tacos?
-They are an absolute staple in our home, and we love doing them up in the most classic traditional way possible.
-If you love making the real deal as well, then definitely check out my Baja Fish Tacos or my Chicken Tinga.
+We love to make and serve tacos in the most traditional way possible.
+If you love making the real deal, check out my Baja Fish Tacos or Chicken Tinga.

 Birria Tacos

-Birria tacos come from birria consomé, which is a zesty shredded meat stew that originated in Jalisco, Mexico.
-The meat from the stew is then cooked inside of corn tortillas that have been dipped in the stew liquid in a hot pan along with shredded Oaxaca cheese and often garnished with diced yellow or white onions and chopped cilantro.
+Birria tacos come from birria consomé, a zesty shredded meat stew in Jalisco, Mexico.
+The meat is then cooked inside corn tortillas dipped in the stew liquid, seared in a hot pan with shredded Oaxaca cheese, and often garnished with diced yellow or white onions and chopped cilantro.

-These flavorful tacos will have slight nuances in flavor depending on which Mexican restaurant or street cart you get them from, but rest assured they are all delicious.
-This traditional breakfast or lunch tacos are classically made with goat meat, but most often nowadays will be made with beef or lamb meat.
+These flavorful tacos will have slight nuances in flavor depending on which Mexican restaurant or street cart you get them from, but rest assured—they are all delicious.
+This traditional breakfast or lunch taco is classically made with goat, but nowadays, it is most often made with beef or lamb meat.
 I used a combination of beef and lamb in my birra taco recipe.

 Is It the Same as Barbacoa?

-There is some confusion around this, so let’s set the record straight.
-Barbacoa is a cooking method, and birria is the final product from that cooking method.
-Classically, barbacoa is the process where meat is marinated, or not, and cooked wrapped in banana leaves in a dug hole that has a fire in it.
+Barbacoa is a cooking method, and birria is the final product of that cooking method.
+Classically, barbacoa is the process where meat is marinated or not and cooked wrapped in banana leaves in a dug hole that has a fire in it.
 The meat would cook for several hours or until very tender.

-Birria is made by placing that meat cooked using that specific method that is then served in a flavorful broth, which is where you get birria consomé from.
+Birria is made by placing that meat cooked using that specific method, which is then served in a flavorful broth, which is where you get birria consomé from.

-Obviously, this can be a challenging cooking method, so nowadays birria is most often cooked in a pot on the stove.
-However, if you do get a chance to make it the barbacoa way then I highly recommend it.
+This can be a challenging cooking method, so nowadays, birria is often cooked in a pot on the stove.
+However, if you do get a chance to make it the Barbacoa way, then I highly recommend it.

 Brown the seasoned meat in a large pot and set aside.